poltextlab/Cost-efficient-use-of-BERT-in-emotion-classification/README.md

 3. When using grid search for the LR-model, so far a high number of iterations (such as 6-8000), liblinear solver with L2-regularization, and a relatively narrow band of possible tolerance and C-values (at most 10x change between lower and upper limits) were found to be the most effective.
 4. Even though k = 3 is the default for the cross-validation in the script, it can be increased to 5.
 Further than that possibly increases computing requirements tremendously while not providing notable improvements.
 The CV-loop runs 3 times by default, this can be changed.
 As values do not seem to vary much, anything above 9 runs seems unnecessary.

-Written by György Márk Kis.
+György Márk Kis, Orsolya Ring, Miklós Sebők: A Novel Cost-efficient Use of BERT Embeddings in 8-way Emotion Classification on a Hungarian Media Corpus (Under review)

 Thank you for the contributions and support from MTA TK MILAB, SZTAKI, and Bálint Sass.